Contents

 5E 850 VA (5E850iUSB)

-The modified square wave looks like exactly the one from the Must Power units we’ve seen sold under many brands.
-There is not really that much to invent on modified square wave, but these waveforms look pretty much the same still.
-The idle power draw is quite low at just about 13.7 watts, which is nice, however Eaton just promises something not capable of providing regarding the rated power.
-Their own loading diagram ends at some 375 W and 1 minute runtime, with full load it goes down in just a few seconds and that’s with brand new Panasonic 9Ah accumulator.
-That’s quite obvious as the efficiency I managed to quickly measure was not even 60 % with current reaching over 55 A – single accumulator of this size can not provide that, the voltage falls down very quickly.
+The 5E850iUSB, rated at 850 VA/480 W, is just higher-rated variant of the previous 650VA one.
+And wait for it – still using only single 7-9Ah accumulator!!
+As previously, their own loading diagram ends at some 375 W and 1 minute runtime, with full load it goes down in just a few seconds and that was with brand new Panasonic 9Ah accumulator.
+That’s quite obvious as the efficiency I managed to quickly measure was not even 60 % this time with current peaking high over 55 A. Single accumulator of this size simply can not provide that, the voltage falls down very quickly, so combined with the UPSes pre-set cut-off voltage, it just shuts down (and voltage on the accumulator reverts back right away).
 With just 315W load it worked for like 2 minutes with 66% efficiency.
 For me this is terrible to see how deep Eaton is willing to sag.
 Not that APC is much better with their latest generation of cheap units, but…I would expect some decency from certain brands to just don’t cross some line.
 Guess that money does not stink, eh?

 5E 1500 VA (5E1500IUSB)